-Notice of Intent to Award Funds to the Massachusetts State Police

-*Archived*

 Notice of Intent to Award Funds to the Massachusetts Department of Correction

-The duration of this award will be less than 3 months with an anticipated start and end date of April 12, 2019 and June 30, 2019.
+The duration of this award will be less than 3 months with an anticipated start and end date of July 22, 2019 and September 30, 2019.

 For questions regarding this Notice of Intent, please email Kevin Stanton, Executive Director at: firstname.lastname@example.org